caseyg/awesome/TOPICS.md

 *   [Maxence-L/notenote.link](https://github.com/Maxence-L/notenote.link) - A Jekyll digital garden template, optimized for integration with Obsidian.
 It aims to enhance discoverability and help you build a personal knowledge base that can scale with time.

 *   [obsidianmd/obsidian-releases](https://github.com/obsidianmd/obsidian-releases) - Community plugins list, theme list, and releases of Obsidian.

-## skills

-*   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian

-*   [instavm/open-skills](https://github.com/instavm/open-skills) - OpenSkills: Run Claude Skills Locally using any LLM

-*   [SawyerHood/dev-browser](https://github.com/SawyerHood/dev-browser) - A Claude Skill to give your agent the ability to use a web browser

-*   [Prat011/awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents

 ## tailscale